pancake

 An educational game for toddlers that helps to develop sequence skills.
 In a fun, relay-style competition, players flip over cards and race to complete the stack of pancakes as displayed.

-According to recent surveys, approximately 33% of all pancake consumption occurs in the southern states.
+According to recent surveys, approximately 33% of all consumption occurs in the southern states.
 Even more interesting, Myrtle Beach, South Carolina, has more pancake houses than any town in the country.
 There are more than ten restaurants serving up hotcakes every two miles.

 (2) Aunt Jemima was first sold in stores in the late 1800s.